 As a Catholic & Jesuit university, we are committed to the holistic development of each individual student.
 Every day, students spend an average of 15 hours in their residential community and the experiences and opportunities found in our halls become as much of a factor in students' lives as in the classroom.
 The University of Scranton has very strong communities built on respect for each member and we welcome individuals of any background, regardless of race, ethnicity, religion, gender identity, sexual orientation, or appearance.

 Our housing is differentiated by matriculation status (social class).
 First-year students are housed in traditional double rooms and share a community restroom.
 Sophomores have suite-style housing, in which two double rooms share a restroom.
 Upper-class and graduate students are offered apartments and houses with single or double bedrooms and shared kitchens, living rooms, and restrooms.

-Our buildings are staffed by Resident and Community Assistants.
-These student staff members live on the floors and are a first-line resource for residents in the hall and help ensure that our halls are safe and academically supportive.
+Our buildings are staffed by Resident Assistants.
+These student staff members live on the floors and are a first-line resource for residents in the hall who help ensure that our buildings are safe and academically supportive.
 Student staff provide community building and educational programs that give residents a chance to come together, build relationships, and develop life skills.

 All that we do is intended to make living on campus enjoyable!
 Students can pursue their hobbies, hang out, study in groups, and learn more about who they are and who they want to become.

 Traditional Undergraduate Tuition & Fees

 - Staff Information

 - Living On Campus